-Working from the intimate space of a garden to the larger scale of ecological design, her narrative approach to landscape architecture utilizes a strong commitment to materials to integrate natural systems with human experience.
+Lesia brings 15 years of experience in art practice to her work in landscape architecture and urban design, often drawing on her arts-based method of inquiry to inform her design work at larger scales.
+As a landscape professional, her interest in water guides her approach to shaping topography, where she employs atmospheric elements to compose physical space.
+Working from the intimate space of a garden to the larger scale of ecological planning, her narrative approach to landscape architecture utilizes a strong commitment to materials to integrate natural systems with human experience.
 In each of her works, Lesia seeks to create sensitive and resonant spaces that evoke inherent connections with the environment through time and memory.

+Lesia is currently completing her PDP (Professional Development Program) with the OALA in Ontario.
 She lives and works in Hamilton, Canada.

 Lesia Mokrycke